sizief/parvazhub/README.md

 # PARVAZHUB
-[PARVAZHUB](https://parvazhub.com) is Flight meta search for Iranian Online Travel Agencies.
+[PARVAZHUB](https://parvazhub.com) is a Flight meta search for Iranian Online Travel Agencies.
 It is written in Ruby on Rails.

+See [about us](https://parvazhub.com/us) page for more information (it's in Farsi)

 ## Run it on your local
 A. pull the repo